 The crew was cold and exhausted by this point—temperatures on board had dropped almost to freezing point.
 The astronauts had gotten very little sleep since the explosion, and yet they pulled off the course-correction maneuver—and a second one a day later—perfectly.

-Remember how, while figuring out lunar module lifeboat procedures after the Apollo 10 simulation, Legler had worked out a way to run power from the lunar module to the command module back along the electrical umbilicals that connected the spacecraft?
+Remember how, while figuring out lunar module lifeboat procedures after the Apollo 10 simulation, Legler had worked out a way to run power back along the electrical umbilicals from the lunar module to the command module?
 That was about to come in handy now, because that power could be used to recharge the Odyssey’s batteries.

 But even with fully charged batteries, the Odyssey risked running out of electricity before it splashed down.
 Batteries are rated using a term called ampere-hours.
 If you start with a 40 amp-hour re-entry battery, and then turn on a piece of equipment that uses 1 amp-hour, and it takes 8 hours to finish the re-entry and splashdown, you have only 32 amp-hours left to power everything else.
 But if you can delay turning on that piece of equipment until 2 hours before splashdown, now you have 38 amp-hours to go around.
 “It’s not only a matter of how large a load is, but how long that load is on for,” says Aaron.
 Once a system had been turned on in the Odyssey, it had to stay on, so “the only variable was how few systems could we turn on and how late could we wait?” he explains.

 Aaron had an inspiration.
-Normally in a spaceship power-up sequence, one of the first things turned on is the instrumentation system so everyone can be sure that the rest of the sequence is progressing normally.
+Normally in a spaceship power-up sequence, one of the first things to be turned on is the instrumentation system so that everyone can be sure the rest of the sequence is progressing normally.
 But for Apollo 13, the instrumentation would be turned on last for a final check of the Odyssey just before re-entry began.

 “I still wake up at nights in a cold sweat and wonder about that,” an older and wiser Aaron told Spectrum, “because the one thing I wasn’t conscious of, and I prided myself on being conscious of everything, was the condition of the crew.”
 Despite the cold, and the fatigue, and the stress, the crew had voiced few complaints.
 “You couldn’t tell from listening to their voices how bad conditions had got.
 When they got back I realized, ‘Oh my goodness, I built this incredible procedure that had to be executed perfectly, and I handed it off to a crew that hadn’t had any sleep for three days,’” shudders Aaron, “I’ve thought about that a lot, ever since.”